ttkorhonen/e3pages/docs/kb/guide/articles/4_cookiecutter_module.md

 # How to: Create an e3 wrapper with cookiecutter

-*[Cookiecutter](https://github.com/cookiecutter/cookiecutter)* is a templating utility built in python.
+*[Cookiecutter](https://github.com/cookiecutter/cookiecutter)* is a templating utility built in Python.
 Cookiecutter is already extensively used within ICS to help standardize the creation of multiple projects, see <https://gitlab.esss.lu.se/ics-cookiecutter>.
 To create an e3 wrapper, we will be using [a template designed for that](https://gitlab.esss.lu.se/ics-cookiecutter/cookiecutter-e3-wrapper).

 ## Prerequisites